-Kim Patten is Director, Research Development Services, at the University of Arizona.
+Kim Patten is Assistant Vice President for Research Development, at the University of Arizona.
 She leads a team of research development professionals that excel in supporting faculty in their pursuit of extramural funding from federal, corporate, and foundation sponsors resulting in more than $300 million in awards to campus since 2014.
 Part of this success is based on a holistic view of research development and the research lifecycle with an emphasis on the societal impacts of research such as the incorporation and promotion of undergraduate research experiences, core community partnerships, and inclusive practices.
 Prior to joining UA, Patten managed projects and programs in conservation, renewable energy, and distributed data systems both nationally and internationally.
-Most recently she was Associate Director at the Arizona Geological Survey where she managed and conducted research on a more than $30m portfolio, including Co-PI on a $3.6m National Science Foundation funded project and project manager of a $22m U.S. Department of Energy funded project.
-Prior to her work at AZGS, she was Programs Director at a science-based non-profit organization where she helped expand the organization's research portfolio resulting in the organization's first NSF funding.
+As Associate Director at the Arizona Geological Survey she managed and conducted research on a more than $30m portfolio, including Co-PI on a $3.6m National Science Foundation (NSF) project and project manager of a $22m U.S. Department of Energy project.
+Prior to her work at AZGS, she was Programs Director at a science-based non-profit organization where she helped develop the organization's research portfolio resulting in the organization's first NSF funding.

-Daniel Moseke is the Program Manager, Research Development administering the limited submissions process for the university.
-He is responsible for supporting the RDI internal funding program, dissemination of the Weekly Digest, and also assists the team with proposal support.
-Daniel has an MS in Global Technology and Development from Arizona State University and many years of experience across multiple departments at both The University of Arizona and University of Virginia.
+Daniel Moseke is the Senior Program Manager, Research Development administering the limited submissions process for the university.
+He is responsible for supporting the RII internal funding program, dissemination of The Current and Limited Submissions newsletters, and also assists the team with proposal support.
+Daniel has an MS in Global Technology and Development from Arizona State University and many years of experience across multiple departments at both the University of Arizona and University of Virginia.
 He has overseen projects, events, and grants for the UVA McIntire School of Commerce, UVA Office of the Provost, the UA parking department, UApresents, UA Chemistry & Biochemistry, and the UA Renewable Energy Network.
 Previously, he was the Program Coordinator at the UA-led Energy Frontier Research Center providing logistical and administrative support for the Center's staff of PIs, post-docs, students and staff at UA and partner institutions.
 Daniel is an alum of the University of Arizona, a longtime resident of Tucson and an active volunteer in the local bicycle community.